-The Company's interest rate risk arises from bank deposit accounts, long term finance, term deposit receipts and short term borrowings amounting to Rs.
-2,420 million (financial liabilities on a net basis) (2019: Rs.
-2,160 million).
+The Company's interest rate risk arises from bank deposit accounts, long term finance and short term borrowings amounting to Rs.3.328 billion (financial liabilities on a net basis) (2019: 3.966 billion net financial liabilities).
 These are benchmarked to variable rates which exposes the Company to cash flow interest rate risk only.